gmavridakis/MscThesis-RefactorIIFE/README.md

 Project Structure:

 1) main: production code
-    i) core: AST node processing
+    1) core: AST node processing
-        a) model: Classes for the code structures that need to be detected in the AST (i.e. IIFEs)
+        1) model: Classes for the code structures that need to be detected in the AST (i.e. IIFEs)
-        b) parser: Classes for the detection of the code structures of the model package ii) io: file input/output utilities (file listing, read/write files)
+        2) parser: Classes for the detection of the code structures of the model package
+    2) io: file input/output utilities (file listing, read/write files)

 2) test: jest tests
-    i) core/parser: tests for parsing/detection of the code structures ii) resources: JS example files given as input in the parser
+    1) core/parser: tests for parsing/detection of the code structures
+    2) resources: JS example files given as input in the parser

 Project setup: run the following commands on the project's root folder: